davidcaron/pclpy/README.md

-# pclpy: Point Cloud Library for python
+# pclpy: PCL for python

 [![PyPI](https://img.shields.io/pypi/v/pclpy.svg)](https://pypi.org/project/pclpy/)
 [![PyPI Python version](https://img.shields.io/pypi/pyversions/pclpy.svg)](https://pypi.org/project/pclpy/)

-Automatically generated python bindings for the Point Cloud Library (PCL) using pybind11 and CppHeaderParser.
+Python bindings for the Point Cloud Library (PCL).
+Generated from headers using CppHeaderParser and pybind11.

-__The library is in early stage and in active development, do not use in production.
-The api is likely to change.__
+__This library is in active development, the api is likely to change.
+The included modules do work, but tests are not complete, and corner cases are still common.__

 Only Windows x64 and python 3.6 are supported at the moment.